Author, Andrew Gibson

 I am one of the directors of Key Currency – an independent currency broker.

-We are an open and transparent company.
+As a company, we are an open and transparent.

 The names, faces and backgrounds of our directors and all our people are shown on our website.

 If there is ever a problem, our people are at the end of a telephone.

 For those selling property in France, we have considerable experience in helping you complete the process with minimal stress and worry.